Public Service & Policy Program Fellowships

 Minoru Yasui Fellowship

-Named in honor of Double Duck Min Yasui, JD ’39 who fought laws targeting Japanese Americans and Japanese immigrants.
+This fellowship is named in honor of Double Duck Min Yasui, JD ’39 who fought laws targeting Japanese Americans and Japanese immigrants.
 His case, Yasui v.
 United States, was the first case to test the constitutionality of curfews targeted at minority groups.
-The Yasui Fellowship supports second and third-year students with a demonstrated commitment to the values reflected in Minoru Yasui’s legacy and life.
+The Yasui Fellowship supports students with a demonstrated commitment to the values reflected in Minoru Yasui’s legacy and life.

 Award